pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 * Adjust the difficulty of the game by making the mole stay out of its hole for a longer or shorter time.
 You could even make the game get more difficult as the player gets more points.

+* In the hardware version, make all the LEDs be *on* when the mole is hiding underground, with one LED turning *off* to show which hole the mole has popped out of.

 ### Other ways of doing things